Azure/Copilot-For-Security/Plugins/Community Based Plugins/Microsoft Defender XDR Custom Plugin Scenarios/MDE Attack Surface Reduction (ASR)/Readme.md

 1. A desktop engineer is drafting a report for senior leadership about the organisation’s attack surface.
 2. The GetASREventCountWithinTimeframe skill is used to get a summary of the ASR rules that were triggered over the past 30 days.
-3. The Microsoft Defender Threat Intelligence (MDTI) plugin is used to get context about the tactics, techniques and procdures (TTPs) that the ASR rules will protect against.
+3. The Microsoft Defender Threat Intelligence (MDTI) plugin is used to get context about the tactics, techniques and procedures (TTPs) that the ASR rules will protect against.
-4. The Generic plugin is used to summarise the previous prompts and provide recommendations about which ASR audit rules should be swiched to blocked.
+4. The Generic plugin is used to summarise the previous prompts and provide recommendations about which ASR audit rules should be switched to blocked.